LL-Pengfei/CS1010-AY1819S1-Personal/docs/21-assert.md

 # Unit 21: The `assert` Macro

 You have learned what is an assertion and how it can help you to reason about your programs.
-Previously we have only seen assertion as a commenting tool, to comment on certain properties that are guaranteed to be true at certain point of a program.
+Previously we have only seen assertion as a commenting tool, to comment on certain properties that are guaranteed to be true at a certain point of a program.

 Now, we will make the concept of assertion even more powerful -- we can cause our program to throw an error if an assertion is ever violated.
 This way, we can tell immediately if certain assumptions or properties that we made in our code are violated.

 C provides a macro called `assert()` (in the header file `assert.h`)  which takes in a logical expression.
 This logical expression must always evaluate to true when `assert` is used.
-Otherwise, assert will throw an error, giving the file and the line number where the error occured.
+Otherwise, assert will throw an error, giving the file and the line number where the error occurred.

 Using assertions and the `assert` macro can help us pinpoint exactly where our code goes wrong, quickly.